An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Introduction.

 The numerical boundary layers in projection methods reflect in the known convergence results for them (e.g. \cite{Prohl,Rannacher,Shen}).
 Convergence is stated only in terms of integral norms, with the main difficulties near the boundary.
 There point-wise convergence (and even less convergence of the flow velocity gradient) cannot be guaranteed --- even if the solution is known to be smooth.
 Hence the accurate calculation of wall stresses with these methods is problematic.
 Guermond, Minev and Shen~\cite{Guermond} provide further details on convergence results, as well as an extensive review of projection methods and the improved pressure-correction schemes.

 Two other methods for solving the Navier-Stokes equations are the \emph{immersed boundary}~\cite{Linnick,MittalIaccarino2005,Peskin,Peskin2002,Taira}, and the \emph{vortex-streamfunction}~\cite{BenArtzi, Calhoun,Napolitano} methods.
 These also decouple the calculation of the velocity and of the pressure.
 The immersed boundary method does so by introducing Dirac forces to replace the domain walls, which makes obtaining high order implementation of the boundary conditions difficult.
-The vortex-streamfunction formulation decouples the equations, but at the expense of introducing integral boundary conditions for the vorticity, which negatively impacts the efficiency.
+The vortex-streamfunction formulation decouples the equations, but has dimensional limitations.
 An interesting variation of the vortex-streamfunction approach, using only local boundary conditions, is presented in reference~\cite{HammoutiAbdelkader2009}.

 Closely related to the immersed boundary methods are the \emph{penalty} (alternatively: \emph{fictitious domain} or \emph{domain embedding}) methods --- e.g. see~\cite{AngotBruneauFabrie1999,GlowinskiPanKearsleyPeriaux1995,KhadraAngotParneixCaltagirone2000}.
 These methods, effectively, replace solid walls in the fluid by a porous media with a small porosity $0 < \eta \ll 1\/$.
 In the limit $\eta \to 0\/$, this yields no slip and no flow-through at the solid walls.
 Two important advantages of this approach are that complicated domains are easy to implement, and that the total fluid-solid force can be computed using a volume integral, rather than an integral over the boundary of the solid.
-Unfortunately, the parameter $\eta\/$ introduces $\sqrt{\eta}\/$ boundary layers which make convergence slow and high accuracy computations expensive, since $\eta\/$ cannot be selected independently of the numerical grid size. \emph{Spectral methods}~\cite{CanutoHussainiQuarteroniZang2007,GottliebOrzag1977} are very efficient and accurate, but they have geometry restrictions.
+Unfortunately, the parameter $\eta\/$ introduces $\sqrt{\eta}\/$ boundary layers which make convergence slow and high accuracy computations expensive, since $\eta\/$ cannot be selected independently of the numerical grid size.